 Solution Tips: Be sure to check for dependencies.
 Remember that instructions execute as soon as their source operands are ready (unless there is not a free functional unit, which is rare for this type of problem).
-If there is a branch misprediction, determine whether the ID Map is backed up; if it is recovery starts in WB, otherwise it starts during commit.
+If there is a branch misprediction, determine whether the ID Map is backed up; if it is, recovery starts in WB, otherwise it starts during commit.

-See the following final exam problems: Spring 2000 problem 3, Spring 2001 problem 2, 1998 problem 2, 1997 problem 2.
+See the following final exam problems: Fall 2004 problem 3(c), Spring 2000 problem 3, Spring 2001 problem 2, 1998 problem 2, 1997 problem 2.